michael-hartmann/caps/README.md

 $ LAPACK=1 make
 ```

-At the moment icc, gcc and clang (llvm) are supported as compilers.
+Besides gcc, the sources may also be compiled with icc or clang (llvm).
 You can
 compile the sources for example with clang with:
 ```
 $ CC=clang make